singhprabhjot/CMU_SV_SE_Practicum_2013/README.md

 ## Project components
 The project has five major components, each covering a specific scope within the gols.
 The componets - and their scope - are:

 - Android Native App: This is Synonymous, a thesaurus app built for comparison with a hybrid counterpart.
-It's documented in its specific [README file]().
+It's documented in its specific [README file](https://github.com/Aristide1o/CMUSV_SE_Practicum_2013/blob/master/Android_App/README.md).
-- iOS Native App:
+- iOS Native App: This is Synonymous, a thesaurus app built for comparison with a hybrid counterpart.
+It's documented in its specific [README file](https://github.com/Aristide1o/CMUSV_SE_Practicum_2013/blob/master/iOS_app/README.md).
-- Android & iOS iOS Hybrid App:
+- Hybrid App (Android & iOS): This is Synonymous, a thesaurus app built for comparison with a hybrid counterpart.
+It's documented in its specific [README file](https://github.com/Aristide1o/CMUSV_SE_Practicum_2013/blob/master/Hybrid_app/README.md).
-- Self-timing tests suite:
+- Self-timing tests suite: This is a set of benchmarking tests exectuted in mobile browsers, and hybrid containers.
+It's documented in its specific [README file](https://github.com/Aristide1o/CMUSV_SE_Practicum_2013/blob/master/test_harness/self-timing%20test%20suite/readme.md).
-- Chrome developer tools timeline test suite:
+- Chrome developer tools timeline test suite: This is a set of benchmarking tests measuring the speed of basic style elements in Google chrome ccross several Android devices, a mac laptop, and a windows 7 laptop.
+It's documented in its specific [README file](https://github.com/Aristide1o/CMUSV_SE_Practicum_2013/blob/master/test_harness/CDT_timeline_test_suite/README.md).